Knowing how to choose a primary care physician is important because they are the front line in your health care.

 - How do you handle referrals to specialists?

 - What is your philosophy on medication management?

 - What is your preferred method of communication with patients?

 - Do you offer telehealth or virtual appointments?

 - How do you handle after-hours emergencies or urgent medical concerns?

 - Can I call or email with questions?

 - What is your policy on involving family members in decisions about care?

-Visit our website to learn about the primary care services we offer at Mercy Health.
+Learn about the primary care services we provide at Mercy Health.